Let’s go to Bath

 Admire the Georgian buildings and streets around The Circus and Royal Crescent.
 Take a boat down the River Avon from Pulteney Bridge or see the sites from a stand up paddleboard with Original Wild.
 For a view of the city from the countryside around it, take the six-mile circular Bath Skyline walk through fields and ancient woodlands, past follies and an 18th century landscape garden.

 Head up to the Bartlett Street Quarter at the top end of Bath’s main shopping drag to find sustainable women’s fashion Bibico, women and home stores The Loft and Toast (where they will repair any Toast garment for you for free).
 Nearby is St Margaret’s Buildings, a little pedestrian street lined with interesting independent shops including eclectic European clothing for men and women at Uber and affordable contemporary art at the Rostra Gallery.
 Walcot Street is known for its interiors shops.
 Peruse the goods in cool concept store Found on Argyle Street.
 Make a selection from Magalleria’s huge range of esoteric and ultra rad mags or get lost in the labyrinthine stairways and wood-panelled rooms of Rossiters, Bath’s idiosyncratic, independent department store – both of which are on Broad Street.
 Designer makers at Bath Artisan Market in the Abbey Quarter last Sunday of the month.
-Two brilliant bookshops: Mr B’s Emporium on John Street and Topping & Company on The Paragon.
+Three brilliant bookshops: Mr B’s Emporium on John Street, Topping & Company on The Paragon and Persephone Books (who publish neglected fiction/non fiction by women writers) in the Edgar Buildings.

 ICONIC HOT SPOTS